aniyomiorg/aniyomi/README.md

 # ![app icon](.github/readme-images/app-icon.png)Aniyomi
-Aniyomi is an unofficial fork of the free and open source manga reader [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) that adds anime capabilities!
+Animite is an unofficial fork of the free and open source manga reader [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) that adds anime capabilities!
 For Android 6.0 and above.

 ## Features